teeify/teeify-cli/README.md

 ## 🛠 Features

+### 🔑 Browser login
+Run **`teeify login`** with no arguments: the CLI opens the Teeify auth page, you sign in in the browser, and credentials are delivered back to the CLI over localhost.
+Paste-in API keys are optional.

 ### 🔐 End-to-End Privacy
 Your code and secrets (API keys) are encrypted on your machine using **RSA-OAEP (SHA-256)** before they touch the network.
 They are only decrypted inside the physical CPU of the vault.